 Each and every one of your employees in the HR team is bringing at least one mobile device at work.
 Moreover, most employees today expect to complete certain tasks remotely and on the go.
 Collaboration with partners, clients and prospects does not require sitting on a desk anymore.
 New tools such as smartphones, tablets and cloud services enable both managers and employees to be more effective in performing their daily tasks.

 Mobile apps are also a part of the equation as they allow you to complete numerous tasks on the go.
 There are also mobile apps that enable you to search and track job candidates as well as to match prospective candidates against a set of requirements you define.
-Sticking to the old corporate habits does not make your organization any good in a digital era when mobile devices are more powerful than yesterday’s enterprise workstation.
+Sticking to the old corporate habits does not make your organisation any good in a digital era when mobile devices are more powerful than yesterday’s enterprise workstation.

 Switching to mobile is inevitable for any business and profession and the early adopters will be the ones that will reap the most of the benefits.
 For instance, you can cut your HR support costs by half or more just by implementing mobile HR self-service.